intothevoid/chessapi/README.md

 This is a backend service that allows developers to create, read, update, and delete multiplayer chess games.
 Chess is a popular game that has been around for centuries.
 Chess is a game that requires strategy and planning.
 This server could be used to create a chess game, a chess website, or a chess mobile app.

-This server has four endpoints that allow developers to create, read, update, and delete multiplayer chess games.
+This server has five endpoints that allow developers to create, read, update, and delete multiplayer chess games.

 ## Routes